-The downside to the ACDelco ARM601-3 is that it required batteries, and they don’t keep their charge very long.
-The screen is not backlit and can be difficult to read in some low light situations, and it’s cumbersome to set the torque.
+The downside to the ACDelco ARM601-3 is that it requires batteries, and they don’t keep their charge very long.
+The screen is not backlit and can be difficult to read in some low-light situations, and it’s cumbersome to set the torque.

 4. TACKLIFE 3/8” Drive Click Torque Wrench

-The TACKLIFE HTW1A 3/8” Drive Click Torque Wrench comes with a calibration certificate that guarantees the accuracy of the tool.
+The TACKLIFE HTW1A 3/8” Drive Click Torque Wrench comes with a calibration certificate that guarantees the tool’s accuracy.
 It measures torque in a clockwise direction but features a reversible ratchet head for removing bolts.
 All steel construction is durable and resists corrosion, and the laser-engraved scale is accurate and easy to read.
 You can adjust the maximum torque from 10 to 80 ft/lbs., and a click sound will let you know you’ve reached the desired torque.
 Several accessories come with it, including an extension bar for the ⅜-inch drive and ½ and ¼-inch adapters.

-We enjoyed using the TACKLIFE HTW1A, but we experienced a few problems when we did.
-The laser-engraved scale is easy to read from certain angles but appear to vanish from others.
+We enjoyed using the TACKLIFE HTW1A, but we experienced a few problems.
+The laser-engraved scale is easy to read from certain angles but appears to vanish from others.
 On our tools, the numbers wore off after a few uses, and it became very hard to adjust.
 The warning clicks that alerts you that you have reached the desired torque are very quiet, and the tool allows you to continue tightening, which can damage the bolt if you are not careful.

 5. LEXIVON 3/8-Inch Drive Click Torque Wrench

 Our biggest problem with the LEXIVON LX-182 was that we couldn’t hear the click.
-They are very faint, and when we tested it in a quiet environment, we could hear them, but in a typical worksite it will be difficult to hear when you have reached torque.
-We also found that after a dozen or so bolts the ratchet began to slip on occasion, and it would occur more often as we used it.
+It is very faint, and when we tested it in a quiet environment, we could hear it, but in a typical worksite, it will be difficult to hear when you have reached torque.
+We also found that after a dozen or so bolts, the ratchet began to slip on occasion, and it would occur more often as we used it.
 In some cases, it was hard to get the bolts tight.
-Another problem we had was that the numbers wear off and become difficult to read.
+Another problem was that the numbers wore off and become difficult to read.

 6. eTORK C2250 Click-Style Torque Wrench